robertweiss/PromptAI/readme.md

 - **Field(s)**: The field(s) to process
 - **Target Subfield**: For file/image fields — which subfield to write results to (default: `description`)
 - **Overwrite Field Content**: Whether AI responses overwrite existing content (page mode only, disabled by default)
+- **Ignore Field Content**: Send only the prompt without the field's current text content.
+Useful for prompts that generate content from placeholders alone.
+Files and images are still sent.
 - **Prompt**: Instructions for the AI, with optional `{page.fieldname}` / `{item.fieldname}` placeholders

 ### Button Modes